Jeeveshsankar/NIRAIVIZHI/README.md

 # NIRAIVIZHI – Smart Water Monitoring & Autonomous Cleaning System

 NIRAIVIZHI is an integrated smart solution designed to monitor water quality, detect pollution risks, and autonomously clean water surfaces using IoT, robotics, and cloud technologies.
-The system focuses on improving environmental sustainability and public health, especially in rural and underserved regions.
+The system focuses on improving environmental sustainability and public health, especially in rural and underserved regions Specifically and beyond.

 ## Project Overview